Blog

 Other things to consider

 There are a lot of different methodologies and metrics out there at the moment, so I won’t bore you with them all.
-Three of the main ones that people are using to specifically work out cloud sustainability are things like power usage effectiveness, PUE, carbon usage effectiveness, CUE and energy reuse factor, ERF.
+Three of the main ones that people are using to work out cloud sustainability specifically are things like power usage effectiveness, PUE, carbon usage effectiveness, CUE and energy reuse factor, ERF.
 And here's a brief description of the three

 • Power Usage Effectiveness (PUE)